Beer is one of the most popular and oldest beverages in the world.

 - Donating expired beer: For breweries facing expired beer kegs, donating these products can be a beneficial solution.
 This helps free up time and resources that would otherwise be used for disposal, enabling them to focus on producing fresh brews meant for direct-to-consumer sales.

 - Producing hand sanitizer, whiskey and fertilizer: Distilleries can use their expired beer to produce hand sanitizer, whiskey and even use it as a fertilizer.
-This is a great approach to making use of expired alcohol while also saving on costs and taxes.
+This is a great approach to making use of expired alcohol via effective ways to disposal of alcohol while also saving on costs and taxes.

 Expired Beer Side Effects and Health Risks